rbadrinath/FCP/README.md

 ## FOR

 * list\_avg\_f.c : 	Find the average of n numbers
-* eratosthenes.c :	: Eratosthenes seieve - big program - preprocessor - while loop
+* eratosthenes\_simple.c : Eratosthenes seieve - nested for loops
 * simple\_event\_count.c : do coint flipping and count some event
 * fillin\_findmax\_loop.c: Find the average in a loop, not predetermined n